mgaman/PDUlib/README.md

 XXXXXXXXX   where XXXXXX is a string of hexadecimal character.
 It is this line that should be decoded.
 After decoding the PDU its constituent parts can be recovered with the methods below.
 Returns **true** after a successful decode, else **false**.
 False may be for a number of reasons e.g. corrupted data or an unsupported format such as Multi-Media (MMS). **true** does not imply that then entire message was decoded.
 Call *getOverflow* to check if there was a buffer overflow.
 It will then still be possible to retrieve part of the message.
-<b>CAVEAT</b> pdu MUST be all uppercase.
+~~<b>CAVEAT</b> pdu MUST be all uppercase.
 I have had reports that some modems show characters A to F in lowercase.
-Until I address this in code, the user must take the necessary action.
+Until I address this in code, the user must take the necessary action.~~  Fixed in 0.5.7
 ## getConcatInfo
 <b>int *getConcatInfo()</b>
 To be called after calling **decodePDU**.
 Returns a pointer to an array of 3 integers that lists the concatenation data of the message.
-If any part of the array is zero, it is a standalone message, not part of a concatenated message.
+If indices 1 or 2 of the array are zero, it is a standalone message, not part of a concatenated message.
-index 0 - reference number of the message.
+index 0 - Reference number of the message, may be zero.
 index 1 - Part number (starts from 1).
 index 2 - Total number of parts in this message.